Table of Contents

 Military OneSource provides information and resources on a variety of issues ranging from everyday concerns to deployment and reintegration.
 The service is funded by the Department of Defense and is available to active duty, Guard and Reserve Airmen and their families 24 hours a day, seven days a week, 365 days a year.
 The program was introduced to the Air Force in February 2004 with the intent of creating a way to reach military Guard and Reserve members who were not located near active duty resources.
 While reaching the Guard and Reserve is still a goal, Military Onesource has expanded and is now being used by many active duty members.
 One of its advantages is that it provides a phone/email consultant for assistance.
 To access Military OneSource, use the website or call 1-800-342-9647.

-Military HOMEFRONT: The Department of Defense website for official Military Community and Family Policy (MC&FP) program information, policy and guidance designed to help troops and their families, leaders, and service providers.
+MC&FP Website: Formerly listed as the Military Homefront website, this is the Department of Defense website for official Military Community and Family Policy (MC&FP) program information, policy and guidance designed to help troops and their families, leaders, and service providers.
 It has the same call line for assistance as Military OneSource (see below):

 Knowing Your Army Benefits: myarmybenefits.us.army.mil/ .
 Useful to others from the other services as well.
 A very useful guide.
-See also “Knowing Your Veterans Benefits” below.
-[LINK]
+See also “Knowing Your Veterans Benefits” below. [link problem]

 National Military Family Association: The organization exists to educate military families concerning their rights, the benefits and services available to them, and to inform them regarding issues that affect their lives.
 It also advocates for needed legislation and policies.
 This is a “font of knowledge” site and useful to both active and reserve component families.